cashubtc/nuts/XX.md

 To improve privacy further, when the channel is closed and the first of the two stages is executed, both parties should delay the second stage.
-This delay is to make it more difficult for the mint to correlate the swaps with each other.
+This delay is to make it more difficult for the mint to correlate the three 'exit swaps' with each other.

 # proof-of-concept

-_As of 2026-01-13, the implementation includes P2BK (Pay-to-Blinded-Key) with per-proof blinding for stage 2 outputs.
+_As of 2026-03-20, the implementation includes P2BK (Pay-to-Blinded-Key) with per-proof blinding for stage 2 outputs.
 The funding and commitment outputs are deterministic with blinded pubkeys.
 Fees are taken into account fully.
 The token-state-check and token-restore endpoints are used.
-The implementation is [here](https://github.com/SatsAndSports/demo_of_spillman_cashu_channel/tree/spilman.channel/crates/cdk/src/spilman), with integration tests verifying blinded signatures are accepted by the mint._
+The implementation is [here](https://github.com/SatsAndSports/demo_of_spillman_cashu_channel/tree/spilman.channel/crates/cdk/src/spilman), with many integration tests._